In This Article

 Recommended For: Fans of Gilded Age enthusiasts always tell me how much they enjoy this place!

-What we Love: "The moment you walk under the grand arches and gaze up at ceilings gilded in gold, you understand—this wasn’t just a summer home; it was a statement of legacy and ambition."
+What I Love: "The moment you walk under the grand arches and gaze up at ceilings gilded in gold, you understand—this wasn’t just a summer home; it was a statement of legacy and ambition."

 • Tour a 70-room Italian Renaissance-style palazzo built by the Vanderbilt family after a fire destroyed their original summer cottage in the late 19th century.